-This disappearance is the ‘newest’ one I’ve done so far.
-I say new because he’s been missing for nearly 8 months at the time I’m writing this.
-Still, that’s 8 months that his family have endured without knowing where he is.
-Without knowing how he is.
-There wasn’t much available in the ways of news media, but luckily I was able to reach out to some of his friends and family, and they took the time to tell me about Ben.
+There isn’t much available in the ways of news media concerning the disappearance of Ben, but luckily I was able to reach out to some of his friends and family, and they took the time to tell me about him.

 I want to start with the details leading up to his disappearance.
 Ben had been staying with a friend of his named Warner who lived in Wooton, Ky.
 Warner’s grandmother sadly passed away, so he took his children to Ashland to attend her funeral and spend some time with his family.
 He left a set of house keys with Ben before he left, but when he returned Ben and the keys, were gone.
 He was supposedly seen at another house sometime during that week/weekend, but the exact date and location weren’t able to be substantiated.
 Also, an acquaintance told Police that Ben was acting paranoid and scared because he thought someone was trying to get him.
 As far as I was able to determine, whoever Ben was afraid of was never mentioned.